Kansas Military and Veterans Benefits

 KDWP, Disabled Veteran Hunting and Fishing License Application

-Learn more about Kansas National Guard Free Hunting, Fishing and Park Vehicle Permits
+Learn more about the Kansas Department of Wildlife and Parks, National Guard and Disabled Veterans, Free Hunting, Fishing and Park Vehicle Permits

 Kansas Resident Hunting and Fishing Licenses for Nonresident Active Duty Service Members: Nonresident active duty Service members stationed in Kansas can purchase all annual Kansas Department of Wildlife and Parks licenses, permits and stamps for resident prices.